HealsCodes/vim-gas/README.md

 # VIM-GAS

-This vim bundle adds advanced syntax highlighting for GNU as (AT&T) for *86 CPUs.
+This vim bundle adds advanced syntax highlighting for GNU as (AT&T).

 This file defines a (almost) complete syntax for GNU as assembler.

 My motivation in writing this was the lack of a complete, working syntax for this common assembler.

 For now the basic as directives as well as the Intel / AMD, ARM (thumb) and AVR instruction sets are included.
 Opcodes supporting a size suffix are recognized plain as well as suffixed with b/w/l/q.

 ## What does it look like?